leesei/leesei.github.io/src/content/post/image-formats.md

   LZSS (back referencing)
 - Huffman encoding
 - filtering
-  stores differences of pixels, use heuristic to determin filter to be used
+  stores differences of pixels, use heuristic to determine filter to be used

 ## JPEG